In English

 Organization

 The academy has three categories of members: Honorary members, working members and foreign members.
-As of January 1, 2021, there are 305 working (Swedish) members, 3 honorary members and 92 foreign members.
+As of January 1, 2023, there are 2 honorary members, 305 working (Swedish) members, and 91 foreign members.
 The academy is organized in classes representing different scientific disciplines.
 In addition, the academy incorporates leading representatives of jurisprudence, museums and belle lettres.
+A list of foreign members is presented here.

 The academy is governed by a board of 9 members lead by a chair person and elected annually.
 A secretary general serves as operative leader of the academy.
 A number of committees with different responsibilities are constituted.